-Suggestions for incremental conversions
+Suggestions for incremental migration

-If for any reason your shop is unable to upgrade to Enterprise COBOL and Language Environment, you can still take incremental steps to prepare for conversion when these obstacles no longer apply.
+If for any reason your shop is unable to migrate to Enterprise COBOL and Language Environment, you can still take incremental steps to prepare for migration when these obstacles no longer apply.
 For example:

-- Evaluate the effort to move to Language Environment. - Develop a conversion plan and long-range schedule. - Convert your macro-level CICS programs to command-level programs.
-(For guidance information, see "CICS Application Migration Aid" on page 265.) - Code applications based on Enterprise COBOL and Language Environment requirements to ease a future conversion.
+- Evaluate the effort to move to Language Environment. - Develop a migration plan and long-range schedule. - Convert your macro-level CICS programs to command-level programs.
+(For guidance information, see "CICS Application Migration Aid" on page 269.) - Code applications based on Enterprise COBOL and Language Environment requirements to ease a future migration.
 For example, specify the RES compiler option instead of the NORES compiler option; all Enterprise COBOL programs are RES.
-A "RES-conversion" is easier than a "NORES-conversion."
+A "RES-migration" is easier than a "NORES-migration."
 Link-editing NORES applications with Language Environment can result in different behavior, depending on how the programs in the application are coded.
-For details, see "Chapter 8.
-Link-editing applications with Language Environment" on page 105. - Determine which applications contain ILC between C and COBOL.
+For details, see Chapter 8, "Link-editing applications with Language Environment," on page 103. - Determine which applications contain ILC between C and COBOL.
 Verify that the COBOL and C used are supported by Language Environment and make the appropriate changes as described in the C Migration Guide.
-For details, see "COBOL and C/370" on page 95. - Determine which applications contain ILC between PL/I and VS COBOL II.
+For details, see "COBOL and C/370" on page 93. - Determine which applications contain ILC between PL/I and VS COBOL II.
 Verify that the COBOL and PL/I used are supported by Language Environment, and link-edit the PL/I programs with the PL/I migration tool.
-For details, see "COBOL and PL/I" on page 94.

-The PL/I migration tool allows you to link-edit your PL/I programs gradually, while still running on the PL/I run time.
-If you link-edit with the migration tool, you do not have to link-edit before running under Language Environment.

-• Convert all COBOL source code to COBOL 85 Standard.
+For details, see "COBOL and PL/I" on page 93. - The PL/I migration tool allows you to link-edit your PL/I programs gradually, while still running on the PL/I run time.
+If you link-edit with the migration tool, you do not have to link-edit before running under Language Environment. - Convert all COBOL source code to COBOL 85 Standard.